26 Places in India That Look Like Their Foreign Travel Twins

 Y2: Igloo Hotel, Manali

-If like me you always dreamed of snow castles and igloos, the wait is over now.
+Like me you always dreamed of snow castles and igloos, the wait is over now.
 You can book your nights stay at India’s first-ever Igloo Hotel in Manali.
 Can you imagine staying warm inside the walls made of snow and ice?
 The igloo hotel may not be as good as the Snow Castle in Kemi, Finland.
 But it is something to start with, for a country like India.
 Do I need to say the best time to visit here is in winter?

 Z1: Sky Dining in Dubai

-Z2: Sky dining in Bangalore
+Z2: Sky Dining in Bangalore

 This out of the world fine dining experience in the sky is not just available in Dubai.
 At India’s Fly Dining restaurant, you can get the best sky dining experience.
-Fly dining restaurants are spread across India in many cities like Bangalore, Mumbai, Goa, Noida, Delhi, Agra, Chandigarh, Surat, Jaipur, Hyderabad, and Port Blair.
+Fly dining restaurants spread across India in many cities like Bangalore, Mumbai, Goa, Noida, Delhi, Agra, Chandigarh, Surat, Jaipur, Hyderabad, and Port Blair.
 If you are living in one of these cities, you should experience this soon.

 Written by Navdeep